 Testing Station (at least 1 per class, more if you have multiple phones available)

-- Smartphone with Google's Science Journal app, available for free on Google Play.
-Note that the app requires Android version 4.4 or higher and is not currently available for iOS devices.
+- Smartphone with Google's Science Journal app, available for free on Google Play for Android devices (version 4.4 or newer) or from the App Store for iOS devices (iOS 9.3 or newer).

 - Double-sided foam tape